 Questions relating to Stoic psychological monism have been most widely discussed with a view to the theory of the emotions—here, it makes a great difference whether we think that irrational desires can overcome reason, or are irrational acts of the rational soul.
 Seneca’s treatment of the emotions has been scrutinized for indications of both points of view.
 Sorabji interprets Seneca as situating his account of the emotions vis-à-vis early and middle Stoic theories that differ from his own (1989); Fillon-Lahille studies On Anger with source-critical methods (1984).
 According to others, On Anger can be studied as a treatise on emotion that is basically in agreement with Stoic psychological monism, and appreciated for the detailed treatment that Seneca devotes to this, as he sees it, particularly violent emotion (Cooper 1999; Vogt 2006).

 According to the Stoics, the ideal agent has no emotions.
 Stoic theory of the emotions does not aim at moderation or “adequate” emotional responses.
 Rather, it aims at a life without emotions.
 However, the Stoics do not suggest that the perfect agent is affectively inert.
 Rational affective reactions and dispositions replace emotion.
-The ideal agent has “good feelings” of wishing (which replaces desire), caution (which replaces fear), and joy (which replaces pleasure) (Graver 2007, 51–55).
+The ideal agent has “good feelings” of wishing (which replaces desire), caution (which replaces fear), and joy (which replaces pleasure) (Cooper 2005; Graver 2007, 51–55; Kamtekar 2005).
 Further, the ideal agent has proto-emotions, that is, initial affective and physiological reactions that do not depend on assent (On Anger 2.1–4; 1.16.7).
+These responses which, for Seneca and early Stoics, do not count as emotions, have recently been a starting point in comparing Stoic and Chinese philosophy, and described in terms of self-emerging feelings (Machek 2015).

 The conceptions of good or rational feelings (i.e., the affective dispositions and reactions of the wise person) and proto-emotions render Stoic thought on the emotions less implausible than it is sometimes taken to be.
 But still, students of ancient theories of emotion have often felt that one simply must side with an Aristotelian position—with the view that there are adequate, measured emotions.
-Suppose someone commits a crime; are not we justly angry, and should we not react to the crime?
+Suppose someone commits a crime; are we not justly angry, and should we not react to the crime?
 As Seneca puts it, will the ideal agent not be angry if he sees his father murdered and his mother raped?
 Yes, he argues, we should react, but not with emotions and emotional action (revenge), no matter how curbed they might be through reflection.
 The idea of “moderate emotions,” says Seneca, is about as absurd as the idea of “moderate insanity” (Letter 85.9).
 Emotions are irrational (85.8); there is no taming of the irrational, precisely because it is irrational.
 Emotions thus cannot be moderated—they must be replaced with rational responses.
 The ideal agent will avenge and defend others out of duty (quia oportet) (On Anger 1.12), not out of anger or lust for revenge.
+Scholars disagree, however, whether Seneca’s consolatory writings are an exception.
+According to Konstan (2015), Seneca’s consolations recommend metriopatheia, moderate affection, instead of apatheia, the elimination of grief.
+Alternatively, Fournier argues that Ad Marciam displays a progression from the aim of moderate grief to the aim of elimination of grief (2009).
+According to Machek (2015), moments where Seneca seems to advocate metriopatheia can be interpreted as invoking the ideal agent’s proto-emotions.

 Seneca’s detailed analysis of anger adds in interesting ways to our knowledge of how, precisely, the Stoic claim that emotions are opinions plays out.
 According to the early Stoics, there are four generic emotions: pleasure (in the sense of being pleased about something), pain (in the sense of being distressed or feeling displeased), desire, and fear.
 Pleasure is directed at a presumed good that is present; pain at a presumed bad that is present; desire at a presumed good in the future; fear at a presumed bad in the future.
 Since emotions are impulses, they result in action (if there is no external impediment).
 Anger counts as a kind of desire.
 In anger, the agent assents to the impression that she should take revenge.
 But the judgment that first generates anger is something like ‘He wronged me’.
 On Anger thus helps shed light on the way in which several judgments can figure in one emotion, and how emotion is tied up with irrational action (Vogt 2006; Kaster 2010, Introduction).